Reg Strikes Back: Background

 This was the last album that bassist Dee Murray (albeit without bass) appeared on prior to his death in 1992, providing backing vocals.
 Additionally, Nigel Olsson, the longtime drummer for the Elton John Band, appears (without drums) on backing vocals.
 Elton John brought back record producer Chris Thomas for the album.
 The track "Heavy Traffic" had been written during the sessions for John's previous album Leather Jackets.
 This was the first studio album to be recorded and released after John's throat surgery the previous year.
 The album cover featured costumes from John's collection that he decided to put up for auction.

 The tracks "I Don't Wanna Go On with You Like That" and "A Word in Spanish" peaked at No. 2 and No. 19 on the Billboard Hot 100, respectively.

 On the UK singles chart, "I Don't Wanna Go On with You Like That" was the only song from the album to reach the Top 40 there, reaching #30 as the follow-up "Town of Plenty" and "A Word in Spanish" appears outside the Top 40 on the same chart, peaking at #74 and #91.
+The latter was the 92nd best-performing song of 1988 on the Tokio Hot 100.

 Cash Box said that "A Word in Spanish" is "brilliant," describing it as "a Spanish-guitar tinged ballad written with the kind of originality that John-Taupin haven't really touched since the seventies."